The Burnout UK Epidemic: Managing in the world of entrepreneurship

 Whether working from home, in an office, or any other work environment, the pressure to perform can quickly lead to exhaustion, cynicism, and a lack of motivation.
 It’s a vicious cycle that can be hard to escape, but it’s not impossible.

-With the right tools and strategies, you can learn how to manage your workload, reduce stress, and maintain your mental and physical health.
+With the right tools and strategies, you can learn how to manage your workload, reduce stress such as by using cbd, and maintain your mental and physical health.
 Whether you’re an entrepreneur, motivated team member, or a student, this article is for you.
 So, let’s get started!

 What is burnout?